1EdTech/casa-ref-engine/README.md

 bundle --without mssql sqlite
 ```

-To install using the `mysql2` adapter only:
+To install using the `mssql` adapter only:

 ```
-bundle --without mssql sqlite
+bundle --without mysql2 sqlite
 ```

 To install using the `sqllite` adapter only: